gopal-amlekar/tradebot-ibmtts/README.md

 #### Step 10:

-The newly create function is now running as you can see in the log messages.
+The newly created function is now running as you can see in the log messages.
+If you wish, you can test it using the sample testload shown on left hand side.

 ![](screenshots/pubnub_tts_12.png)

 ### Running the app

 We have created IBM Text to Speech service instance and also deployed a PubNub function for accessing the service.
 Now let's go ahead and run our Tradebot app.
-Before you run the code, make sure you have [Node.js](https://nodejs.org/en/) installed on your computer.
+Before you run the code, make sure you have [Node.js V6.11.1+](https://nodejs.org/en/) installed on your computer.

 #### Step 11: